 The Authority’s Environmental and Infrastructure groups are currently evaluating a number of additional environmental initiatives including installation cutting-edge technologies involving solar/photovoltaic energy, green roofs and gray-water recycling.

-ADB Airfield Solutions AirDAT Airport Information Systems Limited ARINC Axiomatic Technology Ltd BEUMER Group – Crisplant Blastrac Bosch Security Systems Bradshaw Electric Vehicles cds Polymere GmbH & Co.
+ADB Airfield Solutions AirDAT Airport Information Systems Limited All About Signs bv ARINC Axiomatic Technology Ltd BEUMER Group – Crisplant Blastrac Bosch Security Systems Bradshaw Electric Vehicles cds Polymere GmbH & Co.
 KG CEM Systems Champion Door Concessionaire Analyzer+ Dynatest International A/S EFLA Oy Esseco UK Findlay Irvine Ltd Guntermann & Drunck GmbH Herbert Systems Ltd Imtradex JBT Corporation MacDonald Humfrey (Automation) Ltd. Meyertech Ltd Moventor Inc. Quintiq GmbH Reflex-Rol U.K. SkySoft-ATM Snowflake Software Spearhead Machinery Ltd Tango Aviation Services Ultra Electronics Airport Systems